Jeck-ai/upsun_config_validator/README.md

 ## Contributing

+We're very interested in adding to the passing configs.
+If you have working .upsun/config.yaml files, please share!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -am 'Add some amazing feature'`)